-Arm Compiler 5 option Arm Compiler 6 option Description library_interface=lib Where lib is not one of: • aeabi_clib • aeabi_clib90 • aeabi_clib99 • armcc No equivalent.
+Arm Compiler 5 option Arm Compiler 6 option Description library_interface=lib Where lib is one of: • aeabi_clib • aeabi_clib90 • aeabi_clib99 -nostdlib -nostdlibinc - fno-builtin Specifies that the compiler output works with any ISO C library compliant with the Arm Embedded Application Binary Interface (AEABI). library_interface=lib Where lib is not one of: • aeabi_clib • aeabi_clib90 • aeabi_clib99 • armcc No equivalent.
 Arm Compiler 6 assumes the use of an AEABI compliant library. licretry No equivalent.
 There is no equivalent of thelicretry option.
-The Arm Compiler 6 tools automatically retry failed attempts to obtain a license. list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros. littleend -mlittle-endian Generates code for little-endian data. lower_ropi,no_lower_ropi -fropi-lowering, - fno-ropi-lowering Enables or disables less restrictive C when generating Read-Only Position Independent (ROPI) code.
+The Arm Compiler 6 tools automatically retry failed attempts to obtain a license. list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros. littleend -mlittle-endian Generates code for little-endian data. lower_ropi,no_lower_ropi -fropi-lowering, -fno- ropi-lowering Enables or disables less restrictive C when generating Read-Only Position Independent (ROPI) code.
 Note In Arm Compiler 5, whenacps=/ropi is specified,lower_ropi is not switched on by default.
-In Arm Compiler 6, when -fropi is specified, -fropi-lowering is switched on by default. lower_rwpi,no_lower_rwpi -frwpi-lowering, - fno-rwpi-lowering Enables or disables less restrictive C when generating Read Write Position Independent (RWPI) code. -M -м Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. md -MD Creates makefile dependency files, including the system header files.
-In Arm Compiler 5, this is equivalent tomddepend_system_headers. md no_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -MM Creates a single makefile dependency file, without the system header files.
-In Arm Compiler 5, this is equivalent to -M no_depend_system_headers. no_comment_section -fno-ident Removes the .comment section from object files. no_exceptions -fno-exceptions Disables the generation of code needed to support C++ exceptions.
-Note For C++ code, Arm Compiler 6 defaults to -fexceptions.
-As a result, there might be a large increase in the code size.
-If you use -fno_exceptions, then the code size is in the range of that created with Arm Compiler 5.
+In Arm Compiler 6, when -fropi is specified, -fropi-lowering is switched on by default. lower_rwpi,no_lower_rwpi -frwpi-lowering, -fno- rwpi-lowering Enables or disables less restrictive C when generating Read Write Position Independent (RWPI) code. -M -M Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. md -MD Creates makefile dependency files, including the system header files.
+In Arm Compiler 5, this is equivalent tomddepend_system_headers. md no_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -ММ Creates a single makefile dependency file, without the system header files.
+In Arm Compiler 5, this is equivalent to -M no_depend_system_headers. multifile,no_multifile No direct equivalent.
+However, see Optimizing across modules with Link-Time Optimization in the Arm® Compiler User Guide.
+Enables and disables optimizations between multiple source files. no_comment_section -fno-ident Removes the .comment section from object files.